Kant Hotel

 The Kant Hotel in Bryant, South Dakota, which has also been known as the Bryant Hotel, was built in 1912.
 It was listed on the National Register of Historic Places in 1985.

 It is a two-story building with cream-colored brick walls.
 It has a raised parapet with decorative granite corbelling.
 Two Doric columns flank its central entranceway.

-It was built by Theodore Henry Kant (1856-1931), who was born in Poznan, Germany and immigrated to the U.S. in 1881.
+It was built by Theodore Henry Kant (1856–1931), who was born in Posen in Kingdom of Prussia and immigrated to the U.S. in 1881.